chrisnajman/costs-calculator/README.md

 Note: I'm using the GBP pound symbol, but the calculator will work for any decimal-based currency.

+### Currency selector

+I've added a currency selector which prints a currency symbol to the form number inputs and the table headers.

+This is somewhat cosmetic, as the results will be the same whichever currency is chosen.

+The chosen currency will be saved to local storage.

 ## HTML

 - `template` used for dynamic (`table`) rows.